storyfeet/bob_cards_elm/rules.md

 * Item Cards are traded from one players hand to the top of the other player's Draw or Discard pile.
 * Resources are traded directly.
 * Danger cards cannot be traded
-* As part of the trade, one of the players may also move the other player using their own movement jobs.
-You may use either player's resources, but only one player may move
+* As part of the trade, players may combine their Movement Jobs and resources from both players to move ONE of the players.
+There is no limit on distance, if you come across unexpected obstacles, either player may add Movement Jobs to overcome them.

 {{/md}}